OmniDB/doc/en/src/03_creating_users_and_connections.md

 ![](https://raw.githubusercontent.com/OmniDB/doc/master/img/image_012.png)

-But, if you have trouble of any kind connecting to your PostgreSQL database, the *Password Expired* popup will remain showing the error OmniDB got.
+But, if you have trouble of any kind connecting to your PostgreSQL database, the same popup will remain showing the error OmniDB got.

 ![](https://raw.githubusercontent.com/OmniDB/doc/master/img/image_013.png)